 User Research: Stakeholders/Clients Interview | Diving into the challenges

 I interviewed users in various roles within DocXtract to understand the challenges faced by engagement teams, the current state of data extraction, and processes across different access levels.
+I gathered their feedback and synthesized my findings - created personas to map each pain point to a user scenario.

 Additionally, I reviewed competitive solutions for document extraction to understand best practices, industry standards, and user preferences.